-- Staff code of conduct
+- Staff behaviour/code of conduct

 - Behaviour

 - Personal and intimate care

 - Complaints procedure

+- Anti bullying

-- Anti-bullying
+- E-safety

 - Whistleblowing

 - SEND

-- Missing children

 - Recruitment and selection

 - Managing allegations

 - Staff discipline, grievance and disciplinary

-- Mobile phone policy
+- Acceptable internet use

-- Confidentiality and information sharing GDPR
+- Confidentiality and information sharing

+- Children Missing Education

 - Relationships & Sex education

-- Complaints procedure

 Ofsted inspectors will consider how well leaders and managers have created a culture of vigilance where children's and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
 Inspectors will evaluate how well statutory and other responsibilities are met and how well staff exercise their professional judgement in keeping children and learners safe.
 This policy contributes to the setting's commitment to all local and national requirements.
-Ofsted inspecting-safeguarding 2019

-This policy is available on the school website and is included in the staff shared folder, volunteers' handbook and made available to all visitors
+This policy is available on the school website and is included in the staff shared drive and made available to all visitors.